okbob/plpgsql_lint/README.md

 variables and cannot to check a dependent SQLs and expressions.
 Don't use record variable as target for dynamic queries or disable plpgsql_lint for functions that use a dynamic queries.

-### PL/pgSQL statements

-plpgsql_lint check only embedded SQL and expressions.
-It doesn't check a PL/pgSQL statements.
-There are a few bugs that are not identified by syntax checking and plpgsql_lint
-too:

-    RAISE NOTICE '% %', var1, var2, var3; -- three variables instead two
-                                          -- plpgsql_lint is blind in this case :(

 ## Licence